 Note: Student managers or other Students with the band (and involved in the band's preparation and/or performance), with or without a uniform, do not need a field pass or other credential to proceed through the event flow and onto the field with the band.
+These students will require a student wristband to enter the stadium as spectators while not performing.

-Medical Staff Passes: A maximum of two (2) Band Medical Staff passes will be distributed per band.
-Passes must be requested 30 days in advance online via the Director Name Badge and Credentials Form.
-These passes will provide pre-performance flow and field access during the band's performance only.
-Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.).
+Medical Staff Passes: A maximum of two (2) Band Medical Staff passes will be distributed per Band.
+Passes must be purchased 30 days in advance, by credit card only, online via the Director Name Badge & Credential Form.
+These passes will provide access to stadium spectator areas, as well as preperformance flow and field access during the Band's performance only.
+Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.)